- Our contact details

 - We may receive information from government, regulatory bodies or other professional agencies (such as tax offices, etc).

+From time to time, a client may choose to share information about another person (the data subject) with us.
 If a client chooses to share information about another person (the data subject), it is deemed that they have consent from the data subject to share this information.
 In these instances, it is the client that is responsible for sharing this information, and it is not The Fry Groups responsibility to ensure that this data is accurate or to obtain consent from the data subject.

 Why do we have this information